Zhi-704/Railway-Tracker/realtime_trains/README.md

 # Realtime Trains

 This folder provides functionality to retrieve real-time train information from the RealTime Trains API.
 For more information about RealTime Trains API, visit https://www.realtimetrains.co.uk/about/developer/pull/docs/.
+The API is queried using `api.rtt.io/api/v1/json/search/<filter>`.

 ## Prerequisites